nagyistge/percona-agent/doc/Install.rst

 MySQL Auto-detection
 ********************

-The installer uses `mysql --print-defaults` to auto-detect the local MySQL instance and MySQL super user credentials.
-To ensure proper auto-detection, make sure `~/.my.cnf` (for root) has the necessary MySQL options to connect to MySQL as super user, e.g.:
+The installer uses :sh:`mysql --print-defaults` to auto-detect the local MySQL instance and MySQL super user credentials.
+To ensure proper auto-detection, make sure :sh:`~/.my.cnf` (for root) has the necessary MySQL options to connect to MySQL as super user, e.g.:

 .. code:: sh